Yesferal/Mobile-Script-Sh/README.md

 These will be the main folder, here you will find  a useful scripts for developers, like Android, Node or Flutter.
 The idea is to make easy the development, build and test process.

 ## How to include
 In order to use them you have to include the main file in your `~/.zshrc` file.
-The command `source` let you include it.
+Add the next line at the bottom of your `~/.zshrc` file.
+The command `source` will let you include it.
 Do not forget to update the path with a right one.

 ```
 ## Include Files
-source ~/<ADD YOUR PATH HERE>/Mobile-Script-Sh/Mobile/script_mobile.sh
+source ~/<ADD YOUR PATH HERE>/Mobile-Script-Shell/Mobile/script_mobile.sh
 ```

 ## How to use